Comprehensive, compassionate support for you and your loved ones, as you cope with practical, social, emotional, and spiritual concerns.

 Distress covers a wide range of emotions, including powerlessness, anger, sadness, fear, depression, anxiety, and panic.
 In addition to your emotions, distress may also affect your thoughts and behavior.
 Many people describe this as "not feeling like themselves."

 Distress may become apparent in a number of areas of your life.
 It is not unusual to find yourself suddenly having to deal with:

 - Practical concerns: work, financial, insurance, transportation issues

 - Family problems: relationship changes with your partner and/or children

 - Emotional problems: depression, anxiety, mood changes, fatigue, insomnia

 - Spiritual/religious concerns: grief, guilt, loss of faith, loss of contact with a higher power or meaning

 We can help you cope with these challenges.
 Licensed clinical social workers, a psychiatric APRN, and a chaplain are available to provide support to patients and their loved ones when they need it.
 These services can be accessed individually, as a family, or through support groups.

 Coping with cancer is difficult enough without having to worry about how to pay for treatment, but financial pressures are a real issue for many patients.
-For those with financial concerns, our licensed clinical social worker can help guide you through the system to locate agencies and organizations that may provide assistance.
+For those with financial concerns, our licensed clinical social worker can guide you through the system and locate organizations that may provide assistance.